AryaShrestha05/IOS-Dev-PreWork/README.md

 App 3: Notion

-Highly customizable workspaces for notes and projects.
+<ul>Highly customizable workspaces for notes and projects.</ul>
-Collaborative editing for teams.
+<ul>Collaborative editing for teams.</ul>
-Integration of databases, calendars, and to-do lists in one place.
+<ul>Integration of databases, calendars, and to-do lists in one place.</ul>

 ## Notes

-I needed to research online on how to connect the button.
+I needed to research online on how to connect the button, and get to know how to use github.

 ## License